josephsalmon/OrganizationFiles/guidelines/README.md

 We are lucky in France to have a fair amount of holidays, so enjoy it!
 If you are a post-doc, Phd student or engineer you MUST take them before the end of your contract.
 Taking days off on a regular basis is important.
 It helps you to step back from work and in the end be more creative and productive.
 Taking holidays after deadlines is good, as rushes before deadlines are generally tiring and stressful.
 It is recommended to anticipate your days off (let's say at least a week before), although it is possible to do it at the last minute a day before if needed.

+Last but not least, in case you cannot be in your office for a full day (because you are sick, on a business trip, etc.), please inform your P.I. as soon as possible that you will be absent.

 # Communication and Individual Meetings

 You'll find that my door is closed only when I am not in the office or I have an in-person or phone meeting.
 Whenever the door is open, please feel free to come in and ask brief questions or give quick updates.
 I will always have time for a spontaneous very brief discussion.
 If it's not a good time for a longer chat, I'll let you know.
 Just ask or write me to schedule time to discuss something that requires more time or thought.